 Definition of Overhead in Cost Accounting

 The following article provides an outline of Overhead in Cost Accounting.
-Any Cost which is not directly associated to profit production or it does not bring any kind of revenue to the firm is called as overhead; instead, it is considered as the cost required running a firm or business and expenses made in the profit generation process and cannot be attributed directly to any particular activity of the business.
+Any Cost which is not directly associated with profit production or it does not bring any kind of revenue to the firm is called as overhead; instead, it is consider as the cost requires running a firm or business and expenses made in the profit generation process and cannot be attributed directly to any particular activity of the business.

-Overhead are costs that are indirectly associated to production but considered an important one.
+Overhead is costs that are indirectly associated with production but consider important.
 If a company uses machinery to produce goods, depreciation will be charged on a yearly basis; it is also a kind of overhead.
-Any expenses done for manufacturing a product comes directly under manufacturing expenses other than that labor or third party expenses, repairs, rent comes under overhead expenses.
+Any expenses done for manufacturing a product comes directly under manufacturing expenses other than that labor or third party expenses, repairs, and rent comes under overhead expenses.

 Classification of Overheads in Cost Accounting

-Overheads are classified as below as per cost Accounting.
+Overheads are classified below as per cost Accounting.

 1. Function Wise Classification